 9 Top-Rated Day Trips from Nashville

-1 Editor's Pick The Hermitage: Home of President Andrew Jackson
+1. The Hermitage: Home of President Andrew Jackson Editor's Pick

 The Hermitage, former home of Andrew Jackson, seventh President of the United States, is an easy full- or half-day trip thanks to its location just a few miles east of Nashville.
 Built in 1819 and rebuilt in 1834 after a devastating fire, this magnificent mansion opened as a museum in 1889 and has been authentically restored to look just as it would have when Jackson lived here during his retirement (1837-1845).

-Address: 4580 Rachel's Lane, Nashville, Tennessee
+Address: 4580 Rachels Ln, Hermitage, Tennessee

-2 Carter House and the Carnton Plantation
+2. Carter House and the Carnton Plantation

-This simple farmstead, an easy drive 20 miles from Nashville, became synonymous with the Civil War when, on November 30, 1864, it was caught up in the middle of a desperate struggle - later known as the Battle of Franklin - between the defending Union troops and the attacking Confederates.
+This simple farmstead, an easy 20-mile drive from Nashville, became synonymous with the Civil War when, on November 30, 1864, it was caught up in the middle of a desperate struggle.
+Later known as the Battle of Franklin, brutal fighting took place here between the defending Union troops and the attacking Confederates.

 Built in 1826 by Randal McGavock, a former mayor of Nashville, nearby Carnton Plantation was used as a field hospital during the battle.
 Hundreds of Confederate troops were treated here, including four generals who were to die of their wounds (tour guides will even point out bloodstains on the porch where they and other soldiers were placed before burial).

 Address: 1140 Columbia Ave, Franklin, Tennessee

-3 Charming Chattanooga and its Famous Train
+3. Charming Chattanooga and its Famous Train

 Address: 1400 Market Street, Chattanooga, Tennessee

-4 Gatlinburg and the Great Smoky Mountains
+4. Gatlinburg and the Great Smoky Mountains

 No visit to Tennessee is complete without a drive through the beautiful Great Smoky Mountains, the most visited national park in the US.
-The best place to start is the small town of Gatlinburg.
-Although located some three hours east of Nashville, you'll be rewarded with some of the best scenic routes into the spectacular "Smokies."
+The best place to visit first is the small town of Gatlinburg.
+Although it's located some three hours east of Nashville, you'll be rewarded with some of the best scenic routes into the spectacular "Smokies."